Please click here to read the Executive Education application instructions BEFORE you begin your application.

 - For state, county, and local officials in Maine:

-The Brooks Foundation partially sponsors one public official from Maine each year.To be considered for this fellowship, please apply online.
+The Brooks Foundation partially sponsors one public official from Maine each year.To be considered for this fellowship, please complete the online program application below.
 In response to the “Who will be the financial sponsor of your participation?” question, type “Brooks”.
-The application deadline is April 2, 2014.
+The grant application deadline is May 29, 2015.

 - For state, county, and local officials in Colorado:

 The Gates Family Foundation provides up to five partial fellowships for state, county and local officials from Colorado.
-To be considered for this fellowship, please apply online.
+To be considered for this fellowship, please complete the online program application below.
 In response to the “Who will be the financial sponsor of your participation?” question, type “Gates”.
-The application deadline is March 3, 2014.
+The grant application deadline is March 1, 2015.

 - For state and local officials in New Hampshire: